 European finance ministers approved 130 billion euros ($172 billion) in aid for Greece by tapping into European Central Bank profits and coaxing investors into providing more debt relief to shield the region from a default.
 Greece’s debt may still balloon to 160 percent of gross domestic product in a worst-case scenario, analysis by the International Monetary Fund and European officials indicated.

 Materials companies led gains in Canada as metals rose on improved prospects for commodity use.
-Gold had the biggest advance in four weeks as Iran pledged to press on with its efforts to develop nuclear energy, increasing political tension and demand for a haven.
-Copper rose the most since Nov.
+Gold had the biggest advance in more than three weeks as Iran pledged to press on with its efforts to develop nuclear energy, increasing political tension and demand for a haven.
+Copper in New York rose the most since Nov.
 30 as China eased bank-reserve requirements for a second time in three months.

-NovaGold Resources Inc., which is developing projects in Alaska and British Columbia, rose 3.6 percent to C$8.71.
+NovaGold Resources Inc. (NG), which is developing projects in Alaska and British Columbia, rose 3.9 percent to C$8.74.
 The company said its shareholders will get one share of NovaCopper Inc., a unit it plans to spin off, for every six NovaGold shares they hold.
 The spinoff will be voted on at a shareholder meeting in Vancouver on March 28, NovaGold said.

-Ivanhoe Mines, Rio Tinto Group’s majority-owned partner in Mongolia’s Oyu Tolgoi copper project, rallied 2.2 percent to C$16.81 after it was rated buy at Bank of America, with a price estimate of C$22.
+Ivanhoe Mines, Rio Tinto Group’s majority-owned partner in Mongolia’s Oyu Tolgoi copper project, rallied 1.2 percent to C$16.65 after it was rated buy at Bank of America, with a price estimate of C$22.

-Flint Energy Services Ltd. surged 66 percent to C$24.80 after URS Corp., a San Francisco-based construction company, agreed to buy the oilfield-services company for C$1.25 billion in cash to add projects servicing oil and natural gas producers in Western Canada.
+Flint Energy Services Ltd. (FES) surged 66 percent to C$24.79 after URS Corp., a San Francisco-based construction company, agreed to buy the oilfield-services company for C$1.25 billion in cash to add projects servicing oil and natural gas producers in Western Canada.
 Flint shareholders will get C$25 per share.

 To contact the reporter on this story: Katia Porzecanski in New York at firstname.lastname@example.org.
 Andrew Theen in New York at email@example.com